yiisoft/yii2-apidoc/README.md

 Special Markdown Syntax
 -----------------------

-We have a special Syntax for linking to classes in the API documentation.
+We have a special Syntax for linking to a class in the API documentation.
 See the [code style guide](https://github.com/yiisoft/yii2/blob/master/docs/internals/core-code-style.md#markdown) for details.

 Creating your own templates